telerik/xaml-docs/controls/radtabcontrol/howto/how-to-control-selected-item-on-removed-tab.md

 ---
 title: How to Control the Selection When the SelectedItem is Removed
 page_title: How to Control the Selection When the SelectedItem is Removed
-description: Check our "How to Control the Selection When the SelectedItem is Removed" documentation article for the RadTabControl WPF control.
+description: Check our &quot;How to Control the Selection When the SelectedItem is Removed&quot; documentation article for the RadTabControl WPF control.
 slug: radtabcontrol-how-to-control-selected-item-on-removed-tab
 tags: how,to,control,the,selection,when,the,selecteditem,is,removed
 published: True